 Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, throat, or tongue; unusual hoarseness; wheezing); anxiety or nervousness; blurred vision; confusion; decreased attention; fainting; feeling of intoxication (feeling drunk); fever, chills, or persistent sore throat; irregular heartbeat; loss of coordination; mental or mood changes (eg, depression); persistent trouble sleeping; severe or persistent dizziness, drowsiness, or light-headedness; severe or persistent stomach pain or constipation; slow, shallow, or difficult breathing; slowed reflexes; sluggishness; slurred speech; swelling of the hands, ankles, or feet.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.

 If OVERDOSE is suspected:

-Store buprenorphine/naloxone at 77 degrees F (25 degrees C).
-Brief storage at temperatures between 59 and 86 degrees F (15 and 30 degrees C) is permitted.
+Store buprenorphine/naloxone at room temperature, between 68 and 77 degrees F (20 and 25 degrees C).
 Store away from heat, moisture, and light.
 Do not store in the bathroom.
 Keep buprenorphine/naloxone out of the reach of children and away from pets.